junkiesan/calendar/README.md

-# README
+# Calendar

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Welcome to this rails application helping you to make an appointment with me.
+If you want to hire a dev, just make an appointment !

+Stack:

-* System dependencies
+* Rails

-* Configuration
+* Devise

-* Database creation
+* Sidekiq

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Foreman

-* ...
+* Friendly_url